Zenon Kohut

 Zenon Eugene Kohut (Note: Зенон-Євген Когут) (born January 18, 1944) is a Canadian historian specializing in early modern Ukrainian history.
 He retired as professor emeritus, University of Alberta.
 From 1992 to 2014 Kohut worked at the University of Alberta's Canadian Institute of Ukrainian Studies where he served as the first head of the Stasiuk Program for the Study of Contemporary Ukraine and acted as editor of the Journal of Ukrainian Studies (1990–92).
 He was acting director (1993) and director (1994–2012) of the Program.

 Personal background

-Zenon Kohut was born in Yaniv, Ukrainian SSR, Soviet Union (now Ivano-Frankove, Ukraine) in the Galicia region.
+Zenon Kohut was born in Yaniv, District of Galicia, General Governorate (now Ivano-Frankove, Ukraine) in the Galicia region.
 After the Second World War, Kohut's parents emigrated with him as political refugees to the United States and settled in Philadelphia.

 Educational background

 Zenon Kohut attended La Salle College in Philadelphia (BA 1966) and the University of Pennsylvania (MA 1970, PhD 1975).